F1 Canadian Grand Prix

 Carlos Sainz Jr. is the third favorite to win.
 Sainz has been in good form this season and has finished on the podium four times.
 He will be looking to get his first win of the season at the Circuit Gilles Villeneuve.

-These are just a few of the drivers who could win the Canadian Grand Prix in 2023.
+These are just a few of the drivers who could win the Canadian Grand Prix.
 The race is sure to be exciting and unpredictable, and it will be interesting to see who comes out on top.

 Before Betting on This F1 Race